VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ##### Meshes

-This example validates a `Size` parameter into a simple rectangle geometry.
+The following example validates a `Size` parameter into a simple rectangle geometry.
 It uses the function `CreateMesh` to validate the Output Property `Geo`.
 The name of the Output property is specified at the call to `CreateMesh` to let Ventuz know with property storage to use.
-Since this example has only a single `IMesh` output define, this name could be *null* - Ventuz would use the first and only IMesh property found.
+Since this example has only a single `IMesh` output defined, this name could be *null* - Ventuz would use the first and only IMesh property found.
 It is recommended to always specify the name to the `Create...` functions.

-An additionally parameter of inner type `PS` is given.
+An additional parameter of inner type `PS` is given.
 This type must be a `struct` and must implement `IMeshResourceParameter`.
 This struct is either used to identify the object and - if necessary - generate the resource.
-The identification is simple done by comparing the *ParameterSets* from existing resources with the one provided to the `Create...` call.
-The equality check is done by calling `object.Equals()`, so it may make sense to override implement the methods `Equals` and `GetHashcode` for such *ParameterSets* to improve performance.
+The identification is simply done by comparing the *ParameterSets* from existing resources with the one provided to the `Create...` call.
+The equality check is done by calling `object.Equals()`, so it may make sense to override implement the methods `Equals` and `GetHashcode` for such *ParameterSets* to improve performance as stuct compares in .Net are very slow in the default implementation (see e.g. https://devblogs.microsoft.com/premier-developer/performance-implications-of-default-struct-equality-in-c/).

-You also override the `ToString` method to give some useful information in the Ventuz Resource Statistics view.
+You can also override the `ToString` method to give some useful information in the Ventuz Resource Statistics view.

-If the Ventuz Resource Manager cannot find an existing resource that equals to the requested one the implementation of `IMeshResourceParameter` is called to generate the resource (here the mesh).
+If the Ventuz Resource Manager cannot find an existing resource that equals the requested one, the implementation of `IMeshResourceParameter` is called to generate the resource (here the mesh).

 The current API for creating meshes is quite simple.
 Create an array of vertices (there are several types define) and an index buffer (16bit ushort or 32bit uint) and call `CreateTriangleList`.
 Other mesh types like TriangleFan are not supported yet.
 See [Roadmap](#roadmap)

 Finally the call to `CreateMesh` will return an existing mesh that matches the *ParameterSet* or the newly created resource.

-The resulting `IMesh` can now returned as Output Property to be used by other nodes (for example the *Geometry Renderer* node) or it is used internally during the [Rendering Phase](#rendering-phase) of the same node.
+The resulting `IMesh` can now be returned as Output Property to be used by other nodes (for example the *Geometry Renderer* node) or it is used internally during the [Rendering Phase](#rendering-phase) of the same node.
 In this case the `IMesh` must be stored locally in a class field or the name must follow the naming rules for intermediate properties (rename `ValidateGeo` to `Validate_Geo` and return void).

 ```c#
 public class MySimpleRect : VxContentNode